-The run up to Christmas can be a lot of fun but as the evenings get darker, it’s important to know how to keep yourself safe when out and about.
+The run up to Christmas can be a lot of fun but as the evenings get darker, it’s important to know how to be safe when out and about.

 - Plan your journey home and if using a taxi, make sure that it’s a black cab or licensed vehicle.
 For more info on travelling safely visit the Met Police website.

 - Christmas is a happy time for most, but the emotional strain of the season can contribute to a rise in domestic abuse.
 If you need help over the festive period contact Solace Women’s Aid.
 In an emergency, always call 999.
 More information is on our violence against women and girls page.
 If you're a council tenant experiencing any domestic abuse, we can help you.

 - Collect one of our free drug test wristbands from the Nightsafe Patrol team to check exactly how safe your drink is.
 The team will be visiting stations and key night time locations on weekends between now and Christmas.

 - If you're out in any public place and see something that doesn’t feel right, trust your instincts & report confidentially online at gov.uk/ACT

 - The council is also supporting the Good Guys Guide campaign, which is guidance for how men can be allies to women and help create safer streets for everyone.